tmpfs/async-validate/README.md

 Validates a source object against the schema rules.

 * `source`: The object to validate.
-* `opts`: An object describing processing options for the validation.
+* `opts`: Map of processing options for the validation.
 * `cb`: Callback function to invoke when validation completes.

 Options: